src-d/hercules/README.md

 3. If we process an unknown email but known name, match to the developer with the matching name, and add the unknown email to the list of that developer's emails.

-If `-people-dict` is specified, it should point to a text file with the custom identities.
+If `--people-dict` is specified, it should point to a text file with the custom identities.
 The format is: every line is a single developer, it contains all the matching emails and names separated by `|`.
 The case is ignored.